genea-workshop/leaderboard/_pages/details.md

 Provide a link to your paper or include a brief technical report that describes your model.
 If you are submitting an already published model, document any adjustments made specifically for the BEAT-2 dataset. -->

 <h1 style="color: #3979c0">Evaluation methodology</h1>
 We will recruit large numbers of evaluators to conduct best-practices human evaluation.
-Our perceptual user studies will be designed to carefully disentangle key aspects of gesture evaluation, following what we learned from organising the <a href="https://svito-zar.github.io/GENEAchallenge2023/">2020–2023 GENEA challenges</a>.
+Our perceptual user studies will be designed to carefully disentangle key aspects of gesture evaluation, following what we learned from organising the <a href="https://linktr.ee/genea_workshop">2020–2023 GENEA challenges</a>.

 <h2 style="color: #3979c0">Evaluation tasks</h2>
 <h3>Motion quality</h3>
 The first evaluation task will measure motion quality, in other words, to what degree do the evaluators perceive the overall movements to be natural-looking gesturing, without considering the speech.
-For this evaluation, the stimuli will be silent videos, and we will perform pairwise comparisons of motions from different sources (e.g., gesture-generation systems, baselines, or mocap data).
+For this evaluation, the stimuli will be <b>silent videos</b>, and we will perform pairwise comparisons of motions from different sources (e.g., gesture-generation systems, baselines, or mocap data).

 The statistical analysis will use an Elo-style ranking system, in particular the Bradley-Terry model, similar to the methodology of <a href="https://lmarena.ai/">Chatbot Arena</a>.
-You can read more about Elo scores and the Bradley-Terry model in <a href="https://lmsys.org/blog/2023-12-07-leaderboard/#transition-from-online-elo-rating-system-to-bradley-terry-model">this blog post</a>.
+You can read more about Elo scores and the Bradley-Terry model in <a href="https://lmsys.org/blog/2023-12-07-leaderboard/#transition-from-online-elo-rating-system-to-bradley-terry-model">this blog post</a>; the key point is that 1) Elo-like systems naturally work well in a leaderboard setting where scores are continuously updated and the comparisons are not necessarily exhaustive; 2) the difference between the Elo scores of two systems directly expresses the probability that users prefer the output of one system over the output of the other.

  We believe that this approach will prove to be a highly scalable and efficient method, with interpretable results, that allows us to conduct sustainable recurring evaluations for each future submission separately.

 <figure style="text-align: center; margin-bottom: 2em;">
 <img src="./assets/img/user_study_interface.png" width="50%"/>